-Partner with Career Services to integrate career development experiences into your students’ academic plan.
-Assign your students to have their resumes reviewed, perform a mock interview or just visit the Career Services Center to meet their Career Advisor.
+Partner with the Career and Life Design Center to integrate career development experiences into your students’ academic plan.
+Assign your students to have their resumes reviewed, perform a mock interview or just visit the Career and Life Design Center to meet their Career Advisor.

 - Individualized Career Plans